dan7sc/project02_build_a_portfolio_site/README.md

 #### Setup Project

-  1. Download, in the same folder ,the files show in Project Contents
+  1. Download, in the same folder, the files show in Project Contents
   2. Open index.html file in a web browser of your choice